Once you've set up taxes correctly in your Shopify store, you will need to decide whether you want your product prices to include or exclude tax.

 The difference between including and excluding tax

-Suppose a Shopify store based in Germany is selling a product for the price of €20.
-The store should charge 20% tax to customers in Germany and 0% tax to customers in the US.
+Suppose a Shopify store based in France is selling a product for the price of €20.
+The store should charge 20% tax to customers in France and 0% tax to customers in the US.

-The table below shows how much the customer from Germany and the US will eventually pay based on your tax settings.
+The table below shows how much the customer from France and the US will eventually pay at checkout based on your tax settings.